ialnezami/shopInventory/.taskmaster/tasks/01-backend-core-tasks.md

 - ✅ **Invoice generation system is complete with PDF generation**
 - ✅ **Email integration system is complete with professional templates**
 - ✅ **Production deployment and monitoring system is complete**
+- ✅ **Comprehensive reporting system is complete with business intelligence**
 - ✅ **Ready to move to frontend integration and advanced features**
 - ✅ **All immediate, short-term, medium-term, and long-term tasks for Phase 1 are completed**